+It can be tempting to assume that a multilingual student comes to the UWC because they wish to work on grammar, but we'd encourage you to avoid making assumptions.
+Instead, be curious.
 Ask plenty of questions.
-In this way, students participate more actively, which in turn helps you avoid being overly directive.
-Let students explain their goals for the paper.
-Ask about their concerns regarding this paper, if they struggle consistently with particular areas of grammar or usage, and (if they have visited the Writing Center before) what consulting approaches work best for them (e.g., student reading aloud, consultant reading aloud, taking lots of notes, using handouts, etc.).
+Let them explain their writing goals.
+Ask about their concerns regarding this paper, and (if they have visited the Writing Center before) what consulting approaches work best for them (e.g., student reading aloud, consultant reading aloud, taking lots of notes, using handouts, etc.).
+You can remind them that higher-order issues often influence a reader's comprehension more than sentence-level elements do, and many students will prefer to work on topics such as logic, organization, idea development, and "flow.".